-Our well-coordinated team includes urologists, medical oncologists, and radiation oncologists working cooperatively to provide the most effective kidney cancer treatment.
+Our multidisciplinary team includes urologists, urologic surgeons, medical oncologists, nephrologists, palliative care specialists, case managers and more, working cooperatively to provide the most effective kidney cancer treatment protocol.

-Depending on the size and location of the kidney mass and the patient’s overall health, the mass can be treated with cryosurgery (freezing the tumor) or high frequency radio ablation (using heat to destroy the affected tissue).
-In many cases the mass can be surgically removed.
+Depending on the size and location of the kidney mass and the patient’s overall health, the cancer can be treated with cryosurgery (freezing the tumor) or high frequency radio ablation (using heat to destroy the affected tissue).
+In many cases, the mass can be surgically removed.

 Minimally Invasive Surgery

 At City of Hope, our urologists specialize in minimally invasive procedures performed by laparoscopy.
-These procedures use small keyhole incisions rather than the large incisions used in traditional open surgery.
-Results with laparoscopy are comparable to open surgery, but with less pain, reduced loss of blood, faster recovery, shorter hospital stays and a lower risk of post-operative complications.
+In fact, more than 95 percent of our surgeries are performed using these techniques.
+The procedures involve the use small keyhole incisions rather than the large incisions used in traditional open surgery.
+Laparoscopy results are comparable to open surgery, but the patient experiences less pain, reduced loss of blood, faster recovery, shorter hospital stays and a lower risk of post-operative complications.

-Although surgery is usually the primary treatment for most primary kidney cancers, some patients could benefit from a non-surgical minimally invasive, kidney-sparing treatment option.
-This includes patients who are high surgical risks, have multiple medical problems, have multiple recurrent tumors (as with Von Hippel Landau), have borderline kidney function, or only have one kidney.
+Although surgery is usually the standard treatment for most primary kidney cancers, some patients could benefit from a non-surgical, minimally invasive, kidney-sparing treatment option.
+This option is typically elected for patients who are high surgical risks, have multiple medical problems, have multiple recurrent tumors (as with Von Hippel Landau), have borderline kidney function or only have one kidney.

 Cryosurgery or Cryoablation

-The mass can be treated with a new, less invasive form of treatment that freezes and destroys small kidney tumors without more extensive open surgery.
-Several metal probes are placed into the tumor either through the skin under radiology guidance or directly through an incision in the abdomen.
-With the patient under general anesthesia, liquid nitrogen is then circulated through the metal tips to destroy the tissue by freezing the lesion.
-Patients can usually be discharged from the hospital either the same day or the following day.
-Although success of this procedure is good, the treatment is a new form of therapy and patients need to be actively followed for several years to assure there is no recurrence.
+Kidney cancer can now be treated with a new, less invasive form of treatment that freezes and destroys small tumors without more extensive open surgery.
+Metal probes are placed into the tumor either through the skin under radiology guidance or through an incision in the abdomen.
+With the patient under general anesthesia, liquid nitrogen is circulated through the metal tips to destroy the tissue by freezing the lesion.
+Patients can usually be discharged from the hospital the same day or the following day.
+Although success with this procedure is good, the treatment is a new form of therapy and patients need to be actively followed for several years to assure there is no recurrence.

 Radiofrequency ablation (RFA)

-This procedure is another new minimally invasive form of treatment that uses a special probe that destroys cancer cells with electrical current.
+This procedure is another new minimally invasive form of treatment that uses a special probe to destroy cancer cells with electrical current.
 The destroyed tumor cells are not removed but are gradually replaced by fibrosis and scar tissue.
-The probe is usually inserted directly through the skin under radiology guidance with the patient under general anesthesia.
-Although no long term prospective randomized trials have been reported, early results are optimistic.
-Nevertheless, patients need to be actively followed to assure its effectiveness.
+The probe is usually inserted directly through the skin under radiology guidance while the patient is under general anesthesia.
+Although no long-term prospective randomized trials have been reported, early results are optimistic.
+Nevertheless, patients need to be actively followed to assure effectiveness.

 For malignant tumors to expand and metastasize, they must be able to form new blood vessels by a process called angiogenesis.
-Two recent FDA approved medications, Sorafenib and Sunitinib, disrupt the angiogenesis process.
+Two recent FDA-approved medications, Sorafenib and Sunitinib, disrupt the angiogenesis process.
 Temisrolimus is another drug that disrupts the angiogenesis process but targets a different pathway than Sorafenib and Sunitinib.
-RAD001 is an investigational drug therapy that is effective for patients who do not respond to either of those two therapies.
+RAD001 is an investigational drug therapy that is effective for patients who do not respond to either of the other two therapies.
 At City of Hope, all of these drugs are used when appropriate.

 Kidney cancers may respond to immune-based therapy, sometimes called biologic therapy, using the body’s own defense system to help destroy cancer cells.
-City of Hope is a national leader of Immunotherapy which is considered one of the standard treatment options for kidney cancer patients with advanced metastatic disease.
+City of Hope is a national leader in immunotherapy, which is considered one of the standard treatment options for kidney cancer patients with advanced metastatic disease.
 The building blocks of immunotherapy are biologic response modifiers.
 These are substances that enhance the body’s immune system and improve its ability to fight cancer.
-A biologic response modifier can be either a manmade drug or a natural substance produced by the body and include Interleukin-2 and Interferons.
+A biologic response modifier can be either a man-made drug or a natural substance produced by the body, and include Interleukin-2 and Interferons.

 Radiation therapy uses energy beams to destroy cancer cells.
 Although not considered a primary form of therapy for kidney cancer, radiation is used in situations where cancer has spread outside the kidney.
 At City of Hope, our radiation oncologists work with highly accurate new treatments that maximize the delivery of radiation to malignant cells while minimizing the exposure of healthy tissues.